Access & Care Coalition

 Working closely with consumer and disability advocates, providers and manufacturers of continence care products and the physician and clinical communities, the Coalition has agreed to work within the regulatory and/or legislative framework to address coverage, coding and payment policy changes as they relate to urological and ostomy medical technology and supplies, medical documentation improvements and standards of care.

 In order to develop a set of principles about urological and ostomy medical technology and supplies that can provide consumers with disabilities with their choice of and access to medically appropriate urological medical technology and supplies, the Coalition promotes reform in the following areas:

 United Spinal Association and United Spinal’s Access and Care Coalition want to ensure that all individuals with a medical condition or disability requiring urological or ostomy prosthetic supplies have access to the supplies prescribed by their health care providers.
 We ask that policymakers:

 - Recognize that individuals require access to urological and ostomy prosthetic supplies that meet their specific medical needs, and that such products are not generic, one-type-fits-all commodities.

 - Ensure Medicare, Medicaid, and private insurers within state/federal health care marketplaces cover the full range of prescribed urological and ostomy prosthetic supplies, and do so in a manner that is not economically burdensome for the consumer.

-- Ensure fair Medicare and Medicaid coding and coverage processes that recognize the function of urological and ostomy medical supplies and will permit new innovative urological technologies to come to market.
+- Ensure fair Medicare and Medicaid coding and coverage processes that recognize the function of urological and ostomy medical supplies and will permit new innovative urological and ostomy technologies to come to market.